Research into Longevity And Nutrient Sensing (Fasting) is helping our understanding of living both a long life and a healthy life.

 Levels of Insulin that are too high too often can lead to insulin resistance and can cause type 2 diabetes and a long list of other diseases.

-Low levels of insulin will also inhibit the signal to store fat, see this study.
-This plays a big role in the prevention of obesity.
+Furthermore, low levels of insulin will also inhibit the signal to store fat, see this study.
+Therefor, this plays a big role in the prevention of obesity.

 When insulin levels are constantly low this also acts to reduce our appetite, again helping to prevent unnecessary weight gain.